-Registered shareholders can vote by mail or telephone or via the Internet, as described below, or in person at the 2012 Annual Meeting.
-If your shares are registered directly in your name with our transfer agent, Computershare Shareowner Services, LLC, you are considered, with respect to those shares, the registered shareholder.
+Registered shareholders can vote by mail or telephone or via the Internet, as described below, or in person at the 2013 Annual Meeting.
+If your shares are registered directly in your name with our transfer agent, Computershare, you are considered the registered shareholder of those shares.